grantjenks/python-sortedcontainers/docs/performance-runtime.rst

     [GCC 4.2.1 Compatible Apple LLVM 7.0.2 (clang-700.1.81)] on darwin

 Not all runtimes are created equal.
-The graphs below compare :doc:`SortedContainers<index>` running on the CPython 2.7, CPython 3.5 and PyPy 5.1 runtimes.
+The graphs below compare :doc:`Sorted Containers<index>` running on the CPython 2.7, CPython 3.5 and PyPy 5.1 runtimes.
 The PyPy 5.1 runtime displays much more variability due to its JIT-ed nature.
 Once the just-in-time compiler optimizes the code, performance is often two to ten times faster.